Services, Policy, and Law

 Programs and Centers

-CPI promotes the widespread use of evidence-based practices (EBP’s) throughout New York State.
-CPI uses innovative approaches to build stakeholder collaborations, develop and maintain practitioners’ expertise, and build agency infrastructures that support implementing and sustaining EBP’s.
+The Center for Practice Innovations (CPI) promotes the widespread use of evidence-based practices (EBP’s) throughout New York State.
+CPI uses innovative approaches to build stakeholder collaborations, develop and maintain practitioners’ expertise, and build agency infrastructures that support implementing and sustaining EBPs.
 CPI offers online training tools and resources as well as supports to help programs build capacity to implement these practices.

 The Global Mental Health Program promotes mental health and reduces the burden of mental illness in under-resourced communities globally by delivering postgraduate educational programs that prepare clinicians and researchers to advance the field of global mental health, developing training programs that build capacity for research and clinical care in low- and middle-income countries, conducting basic and applied research that has global relevance, advancing community awareness and understanding of mental illness, and advocating for human rights of people with mental health illness.

-OPAL is supported by the National Institute of Mental Health as one of its new Advanced Laboratories for ACcelerating the Reach and Impact of Treatments for Youth and adults with mental illness (ALACRITY) Research Centers.
+The OPAL Center (Optimizing and Personalizing interventions for people with schizophrenia Across the Lifespan) is supported by the National Institute of Mental Health as one of its new Advanced Laboratories for ACcelerating the Reach and Impact of Treatments for Youth and adults with mental illness (ALACRITY) Research Centers.
 The goal of these centers is “to foster innovative research aimed at increasing the effectiveness of existing interventions, improving delivery and quality of evidence-based services, and accelerating the diffusion, implementation, and continuous improvement of new practices in diverse settings.”
-See: https://www.columbiapsychiatry.org/opal

 The Columbia–WHO Center for Global Mental Health promotes mental health and reduces the burden of mental illness globally.
 The Center supports the World Health Organization (WHO) by developing global research collaborations and data infrastructure, and by disseminating research related to prevention, identification, classification, and treatment of mental disorders worldwide.
 The Center also works to enhance clinical research capacities related to delivery of services, develop training resources to improve treatment and care across a range of contexts, and support on activities that advance the implementation of WHO’s Mental Health Action Plan 2013-2030 specifically in under-resourced communities.
 At Columbia, the Center serves as a hub for faculty, scholars, and students who are working in the field of global mental health with training and education programs, including the Global Mental Health Scholars Program, Council Grants Program, University Seminars, and Summer Internship and Practicum Programs.